abhi-iitg/impactiq-campaign-uplift-optimization/README.md

 ## 👨‍💻 Connect

 **Abhishek Kumar Gond**
-Chemical Engineering @ IIT Guwahati
+B.Tech in Chemical Engineering @ IIT Guwahati

 If you find the project useful, consider giving the repository a ⭐.